-This is episode thirty-five of Git Good.
+This is episode thirteen of Git Good, Season Two.

 Right now, on your computer, you can open a terminal and type two commands.
 Set your name to Linus Torvalds.
 Set your email to his public address at the Linux Foundation.
 Your next commit will look exactly like it came from the creator of Git himself.
 There is no password prompt.
 No verification step.
 No challenge.
 Git will accept whatever you tell it, write those values into the commit object, and never ask a single question about whether you are who you claim to be.